-Farther west along Hwy-1, about a dozen miles (20 kilometers) from the Icefields Parkway in the hamlet of Field, you come to the Yoho National Park information centre (250/343-6783), which can tell you all about the park’s natural attractions.
-Charming Truffle Pigs Bistro serves fresh and inventive meals from the back of the Truffle Pigs Lodge (100 Centre St., 250/343-6303, rooms C$115 and up).
+Farther west along Hwy-1, more than 12 mi (28 km) from the Icefields Parkway in the hamlet of Field, you come to the Yoho National Park Information Centre (250/343-6783), which can tell you all about the park’s natural attractions.
+Charming Truffle Pigs Bistro serves fresh and inventive meals from the back of the Truffle Pigs Lodge (100 Centre St., 250/343-6303, rooms C$105 and up).

 A turnoff to the north, just 5 mi (9 km) west of Field, leads into the wilderness to the Emerald Lake Lodge (403/410-7417 or 800/663-6336, C$160 and up), a rustic upscale resort that dates back to 1902.
 Sitting on the shores of one of the Canadian Rockies’ most magnificent lakes, the lodge is open year-round.